Learning how to advocate for yourself when dealing with healthcare and insurance related concerns.

 Want to make a bigger impact?
 Visit Advocacy, Petitions, and Government Updates.

-You’ll find ready-to-use letters and templates to contact policymakers and a curated list of Professional Contacts — no more digging for email addresses!
+You’ll find ready-to-use letters and templates to contact policymakers and a curated list of professional contacts—no more digging for email addresses.

-Share your story, ask for help, or collaborate on future projects through the Contacts and Additional Information page.
+Share your story, ask for help, or collaborate on future projects through the Contact and Additional Information page.
 Whether you want to be featured on our blog or need support in your current battle, we’d love to hear from you.